leraman/wisecondorX/README.md

         - Reference samples should be divided in two distinct groups, one for males and one for females.
 This is required to correctly normalize the X and/or Y chromosome.
         - When the female reference is given to the [`predict`](#stage-3-predict-cnas) function, chromosome X will be analysed;
         when on the other hand the male reference is used, chromosomes X & Y are analysed.
-This regardless of the gender of the test case!
-        - For some references (depending on the mapper, reference genome, type of material, ... etc) the Y chromosome will contain lots of blacklisted regions (> 75%), caused by mapping problems.
-This is because wisecondorX blacklists regions automatically when the reference set shows too much variability to reliably call CNAs when running the [`predict`](#stage-3-predict-cnas) function.
-        If too little Y information remains, I would advice you to use a female reference only.
-Doing this, the X chromosome will be normalized even more reliably (and the Y chromosome will be excluded).
+This regardless of the gender of the test case, although I would **not** advice to use a male reference and a female test case, or vice versa &mdash; this because numerous Y reads wrongly map the X chromosome.
+Using a matching reference, the latter is accounted for.
         - For NIPT, exclusively a female reference should be created.
 This implies that for NIPT, wisecondorX is not able to analyse the Y chromosome.
 Furthermore, obtaining consistent shifts in the X chromosome is only possible when the reference is created using pregnancies of female fetuses only.